-In this article, we’ll show you how to create custom reports in Google Analytics so you can start collecting all the information you feel is most important to the success of your business in one convenient place.
+In this article, we’ll show you how to create custom reports in Google Analytics so you can start collecting all the information you feel is most crucial to the success of your business in one convenient place.

 Step 1: Create a New Custom Report

-The first thing you’ll need to do is log in to your Google Analytics account.
-If you need help with this, check out this step by step tutorial on how to set up Google Analytics in WordPress.
+The first thing you’ll need to do is log into your Google Analytics account.
+If you need help with this, check out this step-by-step tutorial on how to set up Google Analytics in WordPress.

 Then, click on the Customization » Custom Reports.